tbressler/waterrower-core/README.md

 ```

-If the connection to the WaterRower gets lost.
-The auto-discovery tries to reconnect automatically.
+If the connection to the WaterRower gets lost, the auto-discovery tries to reconnect automatically.

 Please note, you can use the interface ```IDiscoveryStore``` in order to improve the performance when searching for serial ports.

 ### Subscribe to values

+The core of the WaterRower library are the subscription.
+You can subscribe to the different values of the WaterRower Performance Monitor.
+There is a subscription for every signal available.

 A simple example: